ShivendraAgrawal/EduAR/README.md

 7) Set the team ID as `shivendra.agrawal@gmail.com` or create a new one.
 8) Provide a unique budle identifier.
 9) Connect your ipad or iphone and build the project

-### The main focus of this project is to aid individuals with learning disabilities.

 ### Preparing ARKit
 * First you have to spatially map the surrounding, the yellow dots are feature points which show that the environment is being perceived and mapped.